Subtracting One Range from Another in Excel VBA – 3 Examples

 End Function

-Here, we have declared full_range, and partial_range as Range inside the function deductedrange2 as the inputs and the result of this function would be also as a Range.
-Then, we declared remnant_range, item, general_range as Range and used Intersect method to get the intersection point between these ranges and then stored this range in the general_range.
+full_range, and partial_range are declared as Range inside the function deductedrange2 (inputs and result will also be a Range). remnant_range, item, general_range are declared as Range and the Intersect method is used to get the intersection point between these ranges.
+It stores this range in general_range.

-By using the IF statement you can set remnant_range as the full_range for an empty general_range otherwise for equal ranges in full_range and general_range you will get an empty remnant_range.
+The IF statement sets remnant_range as the full_range for an empty general_range.
+Otherwise, it returns an empty remnant_range.

-For other cases, the FOR loop is used to go through each cell of the range full_range and it will call the function deductedrange3 and store the value in the updated_range.
+The FOR loop is used to go through each cell in full_range and the function deductedrange3 is called and stores the value in updated_range.

-Finally, we have assigned the function deductedrange2 to the remnant_range.
+The function deductedrange2 is assigned to the remnant_range.

-The other function deductedrange3 will store the deducted range to the updated_range either by splitting the range from top to bottom or from left to right.
-Inside the deductedrange3 function, we have declared item, general_range, updated_range (optional) as Range.
-By declaring column_direction as Boolean and depending on conditions we have set it to True or False and for False value, our range will be split row-wise direction (top to bottom) otherwise to the column-wise (left to right) direction.
+deductedrange3 will store the deducted range in updated_range either by splitting the range from top to bottom or from left to right.
+Inside the deductedrange3 function, item, general_range, updated_range (optional) are declared as Range. column_direction is declared as Boolean and depending on the conditions, it is set to True or False.
+If False, the range will be split row-wise (top to bottom).
+Otherwise, column-wise (left to right).

 subtract with two functions

-➤ Save the code and go back to the main sheet.
+• Save the code and go back to the worksheet.

 =deductedrange2(B4:C13,B11:C13)